Nigel Farage: 2010–2015

 Farage said in 2013 that he had hired a tax advisor to set up the Farage Family Educational Trust 1654, a trust that Farage said was used "for inheritance purposes", on the Isle of Man.
-Farage later described this "as standard practice", but stated he "decided I didn't want it.
+Farage later described this "as standard practice" but stated he "decided I didn't want it.
 I never ever used it.
 The Isle of Man is not a tax haven."
 Farage has since said that this was a mistake: that he was "not rich enough" to need it, that what was seen to be fair 10, 20 or 30 years ago wasn't anymore, and that it cost him money.
 He has criticised the political discourse surrounding tax avoidance as a "race to the bottom".
 The BBC reported: "The Isle of Man was one of the UK's crown dependencies which signed an agreement on corporate disclosure at a recent meeting with David Cameron amid claims that individuals and firms are using offshore locations to reduce their tax liabilities", adding that the Isle of Man rejects any allegations that they are used for the purpose of tax avoidance.

+In 2013, Farage voiced opposition to same-sex marriage.
+In October 2014, Farage said that immigrants who are HIV-positive and those with tuberculosis should not be let into the UK and that the UK's public services could not cope with extra demand created by people with severe medical conditions coming to Britain.

 Farage had previously denounced tax avoidance in a speech to the European Parliament in which he criticised European bureaucrats who earned £100,000 a year and paid 12 per cent tax under EU rules, Farage said in 2014 that "most legal forms of tax avoidance are ok, but clearly some are not" after he was questioned on why £45,000 of his income was paid into his private company rather than a personal bank account, and that criticism of his actions was "ridiculous".
 In the wake of the Panama Papers leak, Farage said that the possibility of him releasing his tax return was a "big no" as "I think in this country what people earn is regarded as a private matter", and criticised David Cameron as hypocritical, especially with regard to his past comments about Jimmy Carr's tax avoidance.

-Farage has continued to have fees paid to him via a limited company, Thorn in the Side Ltd.
+As of 2019, Farage continued to have fees paid to him via a limited company, Thorn in the Side Ltd.

 On 12 September 2014, he appeared at a pro-union rally with Scottish UKIP MEP David Coburn ahead of Scotland's independence referendum.